Mahendra of Nepal: Educational reforms

 At the beginning of king's reign the literacy rate of the country was estimated to be 5 percent and it reached 10 percent in 1960 while it reached 18 percent in 1971.
 After the 1960 coup, efforts were made to establish an education system.
 The All Round National Education Committee was established in 1961, and the National Education Advisory Board in 1968 in order to implement and refine the education system.
-Nepal 's 1965's education plan and 1971's education plan hastened the educational development in the country.
-In the year 1971 (2028 BS), it was King Mahendra who formulated the education policy of the nation and implemented it by making the Education Act.
+Nepal's 1965 education plan and 1971 education plan hastened the educational development in the country.
+In the year 1971 it was King Mahendra who formulated the education policy of the nation and implemented it by making the Education Act.
 In this year, Nepal's own education came into operation as an integral part of the Fourth Five-Year Plan (1970–75) designed to address individual as well as societal needs towards the goals of national development.
 This new education system boycotted foreign books and education system.
 Furthermore, he wrote books named Mahendra Malla for schools to give priority to Nepal and Nepali language and boycotted Indian Books.
 The introduction of the first University of the country, Tribhuvan University was the landmark contributions made by King Mahendra in reforming education sector.
 At that time King Mahendra's family raised 16 lakh rupees by selling gold jewelries in order to fund the project.
 He later modernized Tribhuvan University, creating conditions for higher education in Nepal, and displaced Indian books from the curriculum.
 He also started production of books in Nepal with the introduction of Jana Shiksha Samagri Kendra Limited.
 King Mahendra's diplomacy also made arrangements to send Nepali students to study in Russia on scholarships.